ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

     seriesinfo: Technical Specification MEF 55
     target: https://www.mef.net/Assets/Technical_Specifications/PDF/MEF_55.pdf

+# Need to include "X.733" Alarm reporting function"
+# Need to include "X.734" Event report management function"

 --- abstract

-   This document provides an analysis of the applicability of the YANG models defined by the IETF (Traffic Engineering Architecture and Signaling (TEAS) moreover, Common Control and Measurement Plane (CCAMP) WGs in particular) to support ODU transit services, Transparent client services and EPL/EVPL Ethernet services over OTN single and multi-domain network scenarios.
+   This document provides an analysis of the applicability of the YANG models defined by the IETF (in particular in the Traffic Engineering Architecture and Signaling (TEAS) and Common Control and Measurement Plane (CCAMP) working groups) to support ODU transit services, transparent client services, and Ethernet Private Line/Ethernet Virtual Private Line (EPL/EVPL) services over Optical Transport Network (OTN) in single and multi-domain network scenarios.

-   This document also describes how existing YANG models can be used through a number of worked examples and JSON fragments.
+   This document also describes how existing YANG models can be used through several worked examples and JSON fragments.

 --- middle